sympy/sympy/doc/src/explanation/best-practices.md

 FiniteSet({1, 2, 3})
 ```

-As to whether `args`, i.e., accepting a single collection, or `*args` should
+As to whether `args` or `*args` should be used, if it is only possible for
-be used, if it is only possible for there to be a finite number of arguments,
+there to be a finite number of arguments, `*args` is generally better, as this
-`*args` is generally better, as this makes things easier to deal with using
+makes things easier to deal with using the object's {term}`args`, since
-the object's {term}`args`, since `obj.args` will be the direct arguments of
+`obj.args` will be the direct arguments of the class.
+However, if it is
-the class.
-However, if it is possible that you might want to support a
-symbolic infinite collection in addition to finite ones, like
+possible that you might want to support a symbolic infinite collection in
-{class}`~.Integers` or {class}`~.Range`, then it is better to use `args` as
+addition to finite ones, like {class}`~.Integers` or {class}`~.Range`, then it
-this will be impossible to do with `*args`.
+is better to use `args` as this will be impossible to do with `*args`.

 (best-practices-extra-attributes)=
 ### Avoid Storing Extra Attributes on an Object